stefanoborini/book-modelviewcontroller/source/from_smartui_to_traditional_mvc.rst

 implementation, Models in Traditional MVC must provide the following three
 services:

-   - Querying: to inquire about their current state, either represented by high-level domain objects (Object Oriented approach), or through an IO layer of routines providing access to the data (Data Oriented approach).
+**Querying**: to inquire about their current state, either represented by high-level domain objects (Object Oriented approach), or through an IO layer of routines providing access to the data (Data Oriented approach).
 In the Object Oriented approach, the Model objects generally represents an identifiable part of the domain of your application, and provide access to data through a well-defined object-oriented interface.
 The Model can also perform computation, generally of information derived or associated to the main data it represents.
 In the Data Oriented approach, the routines “speak the domain language” and have high-level semantics to access the data, generally from a data storage (e.g. disk).

-   - Altering: to modify the current state.
+**Altering**: to modify the current state.
 The Model interface provides set methods or routines to modify its state.
 The Model performs consistency checks about the data it handles, enforcing fundamental integrity: for example, it can raise an exception or ignore the passed data if a method setCurrentTemperature is called passing a string instead of a float, or a method setLength is called with a negative value.

-   - Notifying: to inform interested parties that a change has occurred in its state.
+**Notifying**: to inform interested parties that a change has occurred in its state.
 The Model allows interested objects to register themselves for notifications.
 When a change occurs, these objects will be notified of this fact and can act accordingly, normally by synchronizing themselves against the Model's new contents.

 Model objects should provide core application functionality through a clear and self-documented interface, exposing what can be done with the program's state.
 To operate, they can depend only on other Model objects or other components of the application that don't involve presentation, like an IO layer.
-The relationship among Model objects is that of a strong dependency.
-On the other hand, a Model should not contain nor be dependent for its functionality on any graphical entity, nor contain formatting/visual logic for presentation (e.g. logic to make a negative value represented in red, or logic to present the date in US vs. ISO representation).
-Model objects should be completely unaware of how user interaction is handled by the application they live in, and should have a weak dependency toward its listeners via the notification generic interface.
+The relationship among Model objects is that of a **strong dependency**.

+On the other hand, a Model should not contain nor be dependent for its functionality on any graphical entity, nor contain formatting/visual logic for presentation (*e.g.* logic to make a negative value represented in red, or logic to present the date in US vs. ISO representation).
+Model objects should be completely unaware of how user interaction is handled by the application they live in, and should have a **weak dependency** toward its listeners via the notification generic interface.

 For data modification, all the Model does is to process incoming requests in the form of method calls.
 Normally these requests are performed by